If you did a pre-market inspection, we should already have a list of items that need to be fixed.

 - Repair any damaged, broken or missing roof shingles if you own a single-family home

-See Service Providers We Trust to see our list of recommend service providers such as handyman, appliance repair people, etc.
+See Service Providers We Trust to see our list of recommended service providers such as handyman, appliance repair people, etc.

 Have any questions?